Capital city: Kingston

 Principal exports: Aluminum and bauxite

 Jamaica became independent with Alexander Bustamante of the Jamaica Labour Party (JLP) as prime minister in 1962 and joined the Commonwealth in the same year.
 Jamaica is famous for having won medals in every Commonwealth game since 1934.
 From 1962 to 1972 there was focus on the development of infrastructure and in technical, vocational, and academic faculty education.
 In 1972 the PNP leader Michael Manley, son of Norman Manley, implemented PNP’s democratic socialist ideological foundations through efforts to increase literacy, access to higher education, and home ownership; removing laws that discriminated against women and against children born out of wedlock.
-In contrast to the policies of the JLP prime ministers that came before him, he improved relations with socialist and communist countries such as Cuba, China, and the Soviet Union; endorsed anticolonial rebellions in southern Africa; and deepened ties with the Non-Aligned Movement.
-Manley adopted more conservative policies during his second term.
-He cooperated closely with the IMF, deregulated the financial sector, and floated the Jamaican dollar.
+In contrast to the policies of the JLP prime ministers that came before him, Manley adopted more conservative policies during his second term and cooperated closely with the IMF, deregulated the financial sector, and floated the Jamaican dollar.
 He retired in March 1992 and was replaced by P.J.
-Patterson, who buoyed the economy through reduction of government spending.
+Patterson.

 2006 Local government minister Portia Simpson Miller is elected as head of the ruling People’s National Party.
 She becomes Jamaica’s first female PM in March.